Blackbytespace/monorepo/CONTRIBUTE.md

 Here's the branches schema that has to be followed:

 - `master`: Master branch that represent the published packages.
-- `hotfix/...`: Branches that handle hotfix and will be merged into `master` and `develop`
+- `hotfix/package-name...`: Branches that handle hotfix and will be merged into `master` and `develop`
+  - Example for the `sugar` package: `hotfix/sugar-querySelectorLive`
 - `develop`: Main development branch where features, fixes, etc... will be merged.
-- `feature/...`: Feature branches on which maintainers and developers has to work.
+- `feature/package-name-...`: Feature branches on which maintainers and developers has to work.
+  - Example for the `sugar` package: `feature/sugar-myAwesomeQueryFunction`

 Why no `release` branch?